Lexicon

 ORIGINAL

 Systems whose primary internal currency is typed, schema-bound data — relational databases, typed programming languages, and the broader ecosystem of table-structured information that enforces constraints at write time and rejects ill-formed queries at read time.
-The Empire of Tables can certify (it knows whether a claim satisfies its invariants) but cannot invent predicates (adding a new kind of claim requires a schema migration that the system itself cannot initiate or evaluate).
-Its great virtue is integrity: what it stores, it stores correctly, and what it cannot store, it refuses rather than approximates.
+The Empire of Tables can certify (it knows whether a claim satisfies its invariants) but cannot invent predicates (adding a new kind of claim demands a schema migration the system itself cannot initiate or evaluate).
+What it stores, it stores correctly; what it cannot store, it refuses.
+That is integrity.
 Its great vice is rigidity: the world changes faster than schemas do, and every phenomenon that does not fit the existing schema is either forced into inappropriate columns or excluded from the record entirely.

 Energy Sovereignty